adw0rd/marcus/README.rst

     MARCUS_COMMENT_EXCERPTS_ON_INDEX = 2
     MARCUS_ITEMS_IN_FEED = 20
     MARCUS_AUTHOR_ID = 1
     MARCUS_TAG_MINIMUM_ARTICLES = 3

     # Specify blog names:
     from django.utils.translation import ugettext_lazy as _
     MARCUS_TITLE = _('Blog')
     MARCUS_SUBTITLE = _('Sample blog')

+    # You can specify extras for markdown:
     MARCUS_MARKDOWN_EXTRAS = ['code-friendly', 'wiki-tables']

+    # You can specify #hashtag or @name as suffix for Twitter:
     MARCUS_RETWEET_SUFFIX = "#marcus"

     # Specify a fields which will used in search: